Psychic News

-History, 1932-2010
+History, 1932–2010

 The first issue of the paper was published on 28 May 1932.
 The name of the paper was devised by one of its founding editors, Maurice Barbanell, who said that he was told to use it by his spirit guide.
 The other founding members were Hannen Swaffer, a Fleet Street journalist, and Arthur Findlay, a notable figure in the history of Spiritualism in Britain.

-Managing Director for a period between 1941 - 1945 was Bernard Abdy Collins C.I.E Who during the same period worked for the Ministry of Security.
-He also wrote 3 books The Cheltenham Ghost, The Whole Case for Survival and Death is Not the End.
+Managing Director for a period between 1941–1945 was Bernard Abdy Collins C.I.E Who during the same period worked for the Ministry of Security.
+He also wrote three books: The Cheltenham Ghost, The Whole Case for Survival and Death is Not the End.

 In 1938 psychical researcher Nandor Fodor was attacked in the Psychic News newspaper for his skeptical evaluation of the Thornton Heath poltergeist case.
 Fodor sued the newspaper for libel.

 The publisher of Psychic News from 1932 to 1980 was Psychic Press Ltd. The newspaper was next supported by the Spiritual Truth Foundation (STF).
-In 1995 the Spiritualists National Union (SNU) acquired it, and both the publishing and bookshop departments were relocated to Stansted Hall — better known as The Arthur Findlay College.
+In 1995 the Spiritualists National Union (SNU) acquired it, and both the publishing and bookshop departments were relocated to Stansted Hall—better known as The Arthur Findlay College.

 With the rise of the Internet PN added a web site, which included a bookstore and back issue division for online sales.

-Closure in 2010
+Closure and relaunch, 2010–present

 In July 2010 Psychic News abruptly ceased publication and both its print and web site divisions were closed.
 The SNU said that it had liquidated the publication due to financial losses, to the dismay of thousands of readers around the world who did not understand why Britain's oldest Spiritualist newspaper was terminated with almost no notice.

 In 2011 the paper resumed publication with issue #4067 dated 17 December 2011, after the publisher was purchased by the JV Trust in October of that year.
-As at 2019, Psychic News is still being published, but now as a monthly magazine.
+Psychic News at some point was relaunched as a 64-page glossy monthly magazine.
+In 2024, JV Trust told the magazine it will stop subsidizing the publication.
+Unable to cover losses, a GoFundMe was launched to raise £30,000 to help keep Psychic News operating until it can become self-sufficient.